justin2004/weblog/DRAFTS/troubleshooting/README.md

 - decreased systems programming ability [5]

-That is, for a significant portion of problems with multi-tier architecture software systems the hardest part is getting the elevated access to do (single mind) ad hoc telemetry based troubleshotting.
+That is, for a significant portion of the non-trival problems with multi-tier architecture software systems the hardest part is getting the elevated access to do (single mind) ad hoc telemetry based troubleshooting.

 ## Posture: sustainment, Intent: monitoring, Access: preplanned telemetry